“Education should no longer be mostly imparting knowledge but must take a new path, seeking release of the human

 To learn more about MMS field trips and off campus learning, please see our Community as Classroom page.

-MMS offers a fully-implemented elementary program, with a rich complement of rotating Montessori materials and equipment.
+MMS offers a fully-implemented elementary program, with a rich and full complement of rotating Montessori materials and equipment.
 We invite you to take a back-to-school photo tour of our four elementary classrooms:

 Students are introduced to technology starting in their first year of elementary education.
 Professionals lead weekly classes in our Apple Lab, where students learn keyboard use, Internet safety, the full Microsoft suite of programs, graphic design and online research skills.
+In the spring of 2016, our comprehensive computer curriculum was expanded to include coding, a “second language” that helps students communicate, create and construct in the digital world.
 Laptops and computers are also available in classrooms to support students’ learning as needed under the guidance of a faculty member.

 Character and Community